Categories

 Exempt income and relief

-The following categories of income will be exempt from CIT (article 22 UAE CIT Law):
+The following categories of income are exempt from UAE CIT:

 • Capital Gains, Dividends and other profit distributions from a Resident Person